kittenlogic/unsupervised-pleasures/_posts/2021-03-22-ultimate-fantasy-046.md

 ---
 layout: post
 title: Ultimate Fantasy 46 Heartbeat
-description: GPT-2 model trained on a corpus of queer theatre
-summary: GPT-2 model trained on a corpus of queer theatre
+description: I want to go back to the moment
+summary: I want to go back to the moment
 tags: [doctor, lover, queer, GPT-2, RunwayML]
 ---

-## Computer Generated

 Let me begin by telling you my ultimate fantasy.

 My lover and I have been lovers for many years.
 He is a doctor.
 I admire his precision.
 I want to work with him on a large project.
 His specialty is bone marrow.
 We have many years together, many children.
 We have a home, a life together.
 But something happens that changes everything.
 He leaves.

 Not suddenly; rather slowly over many months, years.